dvoropaev/Adfi/README.md

 # Google translate:

-**ADFI** - Utility to search the network for devices using using standard login / password for telnet access. <br/>
+**ADFI** - Utility to search the network for devices using standard login / password for telnet access. <br/>
 **Current version:** 1.0 <br/>

 **Functionality, which is now:** <br/>